 Patient identification and sample collection and labelling

-The Rh (D) type of the transfusion recipient is determined by testing recipient red blood cells with anti-D. A significant proportion of the population lack the Rh (D) antigen on their red blood cells.
-Eighty percent of Rh (D) negative recipients may develop antibodies to the D antigen if exposed to Rh (D) positive red blood cells.
-It is, therefore, preferable to provide Rh-negative (D negative) blood products to any Rh (D) negative individual.
-In particular, Rh (D) negative women of child-bearing potential should not be given Rh (D) positive blood products because development of antibodies to the D antigen could contribute to hemolytic disease of the fetus and newborn (HDFN) in future pregnancies.
+RhD typing involves testing the patient’s red blood cells for the presence of the RhD antigen with anti-D sera.
+RhD-negative patients may develop antibodies to the RhD antigen if exposed to RhD-positive red blood cells.
+It is, therefore, preferable to provide Rh-negative blood components to any RhD-negative individual.
+In particular, RhD-negative female children and women of child-bearing potential should not be given RhD-positive blood components in routine transfusions because development of antibodies to the D antigen can contribute to hemolytic disease of the fetus and newborn (HDFN) in future pregnancies.
 For more information about HDFN, please see Chapter 12.

 Figure 1.
 Examples of commercial kits for antibody screening.
 Top panels: the ID-Micro Typing system from Ortho Clinical Diagnostics.
 Bottom panels: Immucor Capture-R.

-If a clinically significant antibody is detected in a recipient's plasma by screening technique, further testing is usually done to identify the antibody.
-This process, known as antibody identification, involves testing the plasma with a panel of commercial Type O red blood cells with known antigen expression.
-Antibody identification involves multiple steps designed to exclude particular antibodies, determine the optimal temperature of antibody reactivity and determine the presence of autologous reactivity of the antibody.
-Antigen typing of the recipient red blood cells may also assist in the antibody identification process, by allowing determination of which red blood cell antibodies an individual is likely to develop.
-Following antibody identification, donor red blood cell units are screened to identify those that lack the antigens corresponding to the antibody identified in the recipient.
-Donor phenotyping information may be printed on the red blood cell unit label in some cases; in other cases, donor units may be phenotyped by the hospital blood bank or requested from Canadian Blood Services.
+If antibody screening detects one or more antibodies in a patient's plasma, further testing is performed to identify the antibody(ies).
+This process, known as antibody identification, involves testing the patient’s plasma with a panel of Type O red blood cells with known antigen expression.
+Antibody identification involves multiple steps designed to exclude and confirm particular antibodies, determine the optimal temperature of antibody reactivity and identify any autologous reactivity.
+Extended antigen typing of a patient‘s red blood cells may also assist in antibody identification by establishing which red blood cell antibodies an individual is likely to develop.
+The time to complete an antibody identification is highly variable and is dependent on the complexity of the antibody investigation required.
+In some cases antibody identification requires techniques or antisera that may only be available at reference laboratories.
+In these cases the investigation may take several days.

 Type and Screen, or Crossmatch?